helix-collective/hx-deploy-tool/docs/userguide/2-stepbystepexamples/2-proxy-example.md

 ```

-The sample [camus2.json](https://github.com/helix-collective/hx-deploy-tool/blob/master/docs/templates/example_deploy_simpleproxy.json) that is included in the camus2 release has descriptive values, or you can read more about using it [here //todo](https://helix-collective.github.io/hx-deploy-tool/)
+The sample camus2.json that is included in the camus2 release has descriptive values, or you can read more about using it in [Managing your release archive](/hx-deploy-tool/docs/userguide/3-reference/2-release-archive)

 Copy the executable binary that you downloaded as part of the latest release to a suitable folder for execution.

 The configuration file is expected at ../etc/camus2.json, relative to where you place the binary.
-You can specify an alternate location and name for this file using an `HX_DEPLOY_CONFIG' environment variable.
+You can specify an alternate location and name for this file using an `CAMUS2_CONFIG' environment variable.

 ## 1.4.
 Deploy our test

-Let's make sure camus2 can find our releases, run `./camus2 list-releases`
+Let's make sure camus2 can find our releases, run `./c2 list-releases`
 You should see the release archives listed:

 ```